Saturday, 27 May 2017

 What do you get if you cross a ZX81 with a ZX Spectrum?
 One of these:

 This is a Timex Sinclair TS1500, a follow up to the TS1000.
-That was just a rebadged ZX81, the same issue 3 ZX81 board in a ZX81 case (with a bit of extra RF shielding).
+That was just a rebadged ZX81, the same issue 3 ZX81 board in a ZX81 case (with a different TV modulator and a bit of extra RF shielding).
 This is much more than that.
-It was only released in the United States, so is a but of an unusual sign here in the UK.
+It was only released in the United States, so is a but of an unusual sight here in the UK.

 They have started with the BASIC ZX81 circuitry, Z80 CPU, 8K BASIC ROM, but have updated the ULA with a proper crystal oscillator, and built in wait state control (which seems to be an afterthought on the ZX81).
 They have taken the Spectrum case and keyboard, and also 8x4116 DRAM giving 16 K of RAM.
 The date code shows late 1983, the Sinclair ZX Spectrum was onto issue 3 boards by that point, seems odd that Timex were redesigning and pushing the ZX81 at this stage.